webgeodatavore/demo_browserify_webpack_ol3/README.md

 ## Note

-In the repository, for the demo purpose, we added `devDependencies` to both Browserify and WebPack.
-In fact, depending of your tool choice, you can remove for Browserify only `imports-loader` and `webpack` and for WebPack, `browserify`.
+* In the repository, for the demo purpose, we added `devDependencies` to both Browserify and WebPack.
+In fact, depending of your tool choice, you can remove for Browserify only `webpack` and for WebPack, `browserify`.
+* The version of OpenLayers is now updated to 3.13.1

 ## Learn more